Madhumita-Ghosh/Madhumita-Ghosh/README.md

 Greetings,

-I am currently looking for an opportunity to contribute in the arena of software technical writing.
+I am currently looking for an opportunity to contribute in the arena of engineering technical writing.

 An early career position would be a suitable fit.